alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 * Started prepping webpage for scholars annoucement- hoping individual calls can be scheduled by the end of the week
 * Finished UKRN blog- should be published soon
 * Connected with some Roche ECR networks- presenting about the scholar scheme at one later in September
+* EK - this all sounds great - well done.

 #### What did you struggle with?
 * Bit nervous about MA being off but feel confident AM will cover well
+* EK - let me know if I can help in anyway while AM is off.

 #### What would you like to work on next week?
 * OR is getting more involved in the partnership so will be onboarding him on thursday with AM